A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Quantitative limits: Diffusive, High-Field, and gSQG

 \section{Quantitative limits: Diffusive, High-Field, and gSQG}

-Building on the quantitative stability tools developed in Section \ref{sec_qs}, we now pass to three hydrodynamic regimes of the kinetic model: the diffusive, high-field, and gSQG limits.
+We now apply the quantitative stability tools developed in Section \ref{sec_qs} to three hydrodynamic regimes of the kinetic model: the diffusive, high-field, and gSQG limits.
 Each regime corresponds to a different balance between transport, interaction, and relaxation, yet all can be analyzed within the same entropy-dissipation framework.
 The common strategy is to reformulate the limit equation in conservative form so that it fits into the structure of Proposition \ref{prop_key}, thereby enabling a comparison with the kinetic dynamics via relative entropy.
-In this way, the relative entropy is coupled with BL-type controls or modulated interaction energies for the nonlocal term, and the Fisher-information dissipation can be fully exploited to handle mildly well-prepared data.
+In this way, the relative entropy method is coupled with modulated interaction energies and, when appropriate, bounded Lipschitz estimates, so that microscopic dissipation can be transferred into quantitative control of macroscopic variables.
+Depending on the regime, this leads either to strong convergence estimates under well-prepared data or to quantitative stability in weaker topologies adapted to the corresponding limiting dynamics.

-A unifying feature across these limits is that the dissipation acts strongly enough to suppress microscopic fluctuations and transfer control to macroscopic quantities.
-This makes it possible to derive quantitative convergence in weak topologies while still obtaining strong stability of hydrodynamic observables in the well-prepared setting.
-The BL distance provides a bridge between entropy and weak convergence of measures, ensuring stability of densities under limited information, whereas modulated interaction energies tailored to the Riesz potential yield a comparison principle for evolving densities that accounts for the nonlocal structure.
-Together, these ingredients translate microscopic dissipation into macroscopic stability estimates that are effective even when initial data are only partially compatible with the limiting dynamics.

 Although the diffusive, high-field, and gSQG limits highlight different balances between transport, interaction, and relaxation, the analytical approach remains uniform: entropy dissipation amplified at the kinetic scale, complemented by weak stability tools, and combined to establish quantitative convergence from kinetic to macroscopic descriptions.